mend/jetbrains-reachability-demo/README.md

 **--dont-scan**: Use this flag to skip the scan phase.
 Optional.
 Default: false.
 **--enginePath**: The full path to the mend executable engine.
 Mandatory if --dont-scan==false.
 **--sourceRootPath**: The path to the root of the source dir.
 Mandatory if --dont-scan==false.
-**--requestToken**: The API request token as recieved from Mend.
+**--partnerToken**: The API request token as received from Mend.
 Mandatory.

-Example: `java -jar ./reachability-demo.jar --fromDate 2018-07-01 --toDate 2018-07-02  --outputPath /home/user/reachability/output --enginePath /home/user/engine --sourceRootPath /home/user/reachability/sources --requestToken dummy-token`
+Example: `java -jar ./reachability-demo.jar --fromDate 2018-07-01 --toDate 2018-07-02  --outputPath /home/user/reachability/output --enginePath /home/user/engine --sourceRootPath /home/user/reachability/sources --partnerToken dummy-token`

-Example: `java -jar ./reachability-demo.jar --fromDate 2018-07-01 --toDate 2018-07-02  --outputPath /home/user/reachability/output --dont-scan --requestToken dummy-token`
+Example: `java -jar ./reachability-demo.jar --fromDate 2018-07-01 --toDate 2018-07-02  --outputPath /home/user/reachability/output --dont-scan --partnerToken dummy-token`

+# Build
+To build the jar use the following command:
+`mvn clean install`.
+This will create the `reachability-demo.jar` file under the `./target` folder

+Tested with `Apache Maven 3.9.5` on `Java version: 17.0.2`